hyperbolae/kouyin/README.md

 # Kouyin

-Kouyin is an experimental library for detecting pitch-accent in audio.
+Kouyin is an experimental library for detecting pitch-accent using the WebAudio API.

 ## Building